 - We are committed to complying with all tax legislation applicable to our operations around the world.

-- We seek to maximise the benefits available from tax credits and other incentives offered by governments (eg R&D credits, intellectual property incentives, tax holidays etc).
+- We seek to maximise the benefits available from tax credits and other incentives offered by governments (e.g. capital investments and Research and Development activities).

-- We will use common tax structures (eg maximising debt in high tax jurisdictions) but will not use highly artificial or highly contrived structures that seek to exploit shortcomings in tax legislation.
+- We will not use highly artificial or highly contrived structures that have no commercial purpose which seek to exploit shortcomings in tax legislation.

-- We seek to maintain a small in-house tax function and rely on expert external advisors as necessary.
+- We seek to maintain an in-house tax function and rely on expert external advisors as necessary.

 How we manage tax risks

-As a large, international business, we are subject to many different tax jurisdictions and international tax agreements.
+As a large, international business, we are subject to many different tax jurisdictions and laws.
 To deal with this complexity, we have developed the following structure and associated responsibilities:

 - The Board – the Board is responsible for setting the overall group tax strategy and for overseeing the Group’s risk governance structure and internal control framework.

 - The Audit Committee – the Board has delegated responsibility for reviewing and ensuring the effectiveness of the risk management process to the Audit Committee.
-The Head of Treasury & Tax formally presents to the Committee on tax at least every other year.
+The Head of Tax formally presents to the Committee on a periodic basis.

 - The Chief Financial Officer – the CFO has executive responsibility for financial matters including tax and reports to the Board monthly.

-- The Head of Treasury & Tax – the Head of Treasury & Tax is responsible for the day to day management of tax within the group and reports to the CFO.
-Corporation tax is handled centrally, all other taxes are handled by the businesses.
+- The Head of Tax – the Head of Tax is responsible for the day to day management of tax within the group and reports to the CFO.

-- Finance function within each unit – each unit is responsible for all taxes except corporation tax.
-As and when necessary, units will seek either internal assistance (from central tax, group trade compliance, HR etc) or external expert input.
-The units are also responsible for compiling and maintaining a risk register for their business.
+- Finance community – the finance team for each unit is responsible for all local taxes.
+As and when necessary, the finance team will seek either internal assistance (from central tax, group trade compliance, HR etc.) or external expert input (e.g. for local corporate tax return preparation).
+The Head of Tax and finance community will regularly discuss tax law developments, processes, controls and tax risks.

-- The Head of Risk Management co-ordinates the Group’s risk management process at least quarterly which includes a review of business and functional risk registers in compiling the Group risk register.
+- The Group Head of Audit and Risk co-ordinates the Group’s risk management process at least quarterly which includes a review of business and functional risk registers in compiling the Group risk register.

 We recognise that tax legislation is complex and compliance can be subject to interpretation.
 To assist in this process we use the following checks and balances: